-PHYTH 719 PHYSICAL AGENTS AND ELECTROTHERAPY
+PHYTH 719 PHYSICAL AGENTS AND ELECTROTHERAPY (1 UNIT)

 This course will enable the student to use clinical reasoning to properly select and safely and competently apply the various physical and electrotherapeutic modalities used by physical therapists.
 The course will also teach the student to appropriately instruct supportive personnel on the use of these modalities and to instruct patient and families in the correct use of these modalities in the home setting.
 Topics covered will include physiological responses, uses, limitations, indications, contraindications and precautions for use of each modality.
 In addition to practice in performance of examination and treatment procedures related to the use of physical agent and electrotherapeutic modalities, lab activities will incorporate correct body mechanics, positioning and draping and documentation.
 Prerequisites: Successful completion of PHYTH 710, PHYTH 722, PHYTH 732.
-(3 hours lab)
+(0.25 hours lecture, 2.25 hours lab)

-PHYTH 722 CLINICAL PHYSIOLOGY
+CLINICAL PHYSIOLOGY